VegasAfterglow: A High-Performance Framework for Gamma-Ray Burst Afterglows: Dynamics

 The solid lines in Figure~\ref{fig:rs-correction} demonstrate that the new treatment conserves energy significantly better during long-lasting reverse shocks with larger shell thicknesses, parameterized as \citep{SariPiran1995}

 where $l$ is the Sedov length and $\Delta = cT$, with $T$ being the duration of the burst.
-This approach effectively functions as a simplified mechanical model: rather than explicitly integrating the pressure, enthalpy, and density profiles within the blast wave, it relies on the integrated quantities $N_2$ and $N_3$, which implicitly encode this information and are independent of the internal density structure.
+This approach effectively functions as a simplified mechanical model: rather than explicitly integrating the pressure, enthalpy, and density profiles within the blast wave, it relies on the total energy in region 2 and region 3.
 This formulation greatly simplifies the traditional mechanical model while retaining its essential physics.

-Figure~\ref{fig:r_dynamics} shows examples of the forward and reverse shock dynamics for different shell thicknesses and magnetizations.
+Figure~\ref{fig:r_dynamics} shows examples of the forward and reverse shock {four-velocity evolution} for different shell thicknesses and magnetizations.
 The upper panels display the evolution of the four-velocities of the forward shock ($\Gamma_{12}$), reverse shock ($\Gamma_{43}$), and blast wave tail ($\Gamma_3$) for the unmagnetized case in both the thick-shell regime ($\xi_0 \ll 1$) and thin-shell regime ($\xi_0 \gg 1$).

-We remark that in the thin shell regime, where $\xi_0 \gg 1$, the reverse shock remains non-relativistic throughout the time it crosses the entire shell, with a peak Lorentz factor $\Gamma_{43} \sim 1.1$.
-This is in contrast to the mildly relativistic value $\Gamma_{43} \sim 7/4$ derived in \cite{SariPiran1995,Kobayashi2000}.
+We remark that in the thin shell regime, where $\xi_0 \gg 1$, the reverse shock remains non-relativistic throughout the time it crosses the entire shell, with a peak Lorentz factor {$\Gamma_{43} \sim 1.02$ ($\Gamma_{34}\beta_{34}\sim0.2$).} This is in contrast to the mildly relativistic value $\Gamma_{43} \sim 7/4$ derived in \cite{SariPiran1995} and \cite{Kobayashi2000}.
 Several factors contribute to this discrepancy:

 \begin{itemize} \item They adopted an inaccurate shock jump condition, $n_3/n_4 = 4\Gamma_{43} + 3$, by assuming $\hat{\gamma}_{34} = 4/3$, which overestimates the shell compression in region 3 (a factor of 7 instead of the correct factor of 4);